est31/cargo-local-serve/README.md

 Uses the crates you have cached locally to display a clone of the `crates.io` interface to users.

-A second (and later) goal of this project is to extend with writeability, aka enabling a local crates.io like service for companies, mars colonists, etc where you can push your crates to similar to how `crates.io` is working.
-Just with less setup and focused on that local clone task!
+A second (and later) goal of this project is to extend with writeability, aka enabling a local crates.io like service for companies, mars colonists, etc where you can push your crates to, similar to how `crates.io` is working.

 The `crates.io` team has publicly stated that the only goal of the codebase is to drive the site itself and no local clones of it.
-That's where this project comes in :).
+That's where this project comes in : it is tailored for that use case precisely.
+Aka, less setup but also only a subset of the features.

 Some little demo for usage: